 When One Partner Is Hesitant

-• Understanding Reluctance: One partner commonly tends to be more hesitant about counselling.
-Discuss their fears or concerns openly to understand their perspective.
+Understanding Reluctance: One partner commonly tends to be more hesitant about counselling.
+Discuss their fears and concerns openly to gain a deeper understanding of their perspective.

 Choosing a therapist who respects and addresses these special considerations is essential, ensuring that both partners feel supported and understood.
 By acknowledging and working through these considerations, a good couples therapist can create a more inclusive and effective therapy experience.